Women are often told that their symptoms are imaginary.

 As cardiology experts put a spotlight on this issue, here’s what you need to know, and some of the warning signs to watch out for.

 What’s the issue?

-Leading doctors have warned that knowledge gaps about how heart disease affects women are leaving half the population at enormous risk.
+Leading doctors have warned that knowledge gaps about how heart disease affects women are leaving half the population vulnerable to potentially deadly health events that may go undetected.
 In a presidential advisory from the American Heart Association, experts note that women are grossly underrepresented in research on heart disease, even though it’s the leading cause of death for women in the U.S.